 For minors under the age of 15 a parent, legal guardian or adult family member must sign the application and be legally responsible for the account.

-To renew your library card, visit any of the 10 library locations.
+To renew your library card, visit any of our 10 library locations.
 You’ll be asked to provide photo identification and proof of residency.
 If you’re unable to physically come in, give us a call.

 We accept payment in person, by cash or check.
 We can’t accept debit card, credit cards or mobile payments at this time.